rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/deploy/Readme.md

 $ cd Fraud-Detection-data-versioning-with-lakeFS/deploy
 ```

-3. Make sure you have the cluster API URL and your authentication token handy, as the script will prompt for them.
-You can get this in the OpenShift web console, by clicking on the `?` in the upper-right of the screen.
-Then click on `Command Line Tools`, then `Copy login command`, then on the `Display Token` link.
-After entering your login credentials again, copy the values of the `token` and `server` parameters for use later.

-4. Create the `lakefs` project.
+3. Create the `lakefs` project.
 The script requires this project name.
 If the project is already create, just make sure you have admin permissios in the project, then skip this step.
 ```
 $ oc new-project lakefs
 ```

-5. Make sure `deploy.sh` is executable and run it
+4. Make sure `deploy.sh` is executable and run it
 ```
 $ chmod + deploy.sh
 $ ./deploy.sh